falsepopsky/lain/packages/animeflv/README.md

 ## :sparkles: Features

-- Built with TypeScript for full typing support
+- Built with TypeScript for full typing support.
-- ESM only
+- ESM only.
 - Uses `cheerio` to retrieve data for paths `browse`, `anime`, `ver` (for both mobile and desktop sites).
 - Utilizes the built-in `URL` module from `node` to create queries in the `browse` path (for both